Dispensary Etiquette: What to Know Before Your First Visit

 Dispensary Layout and Queue Etiquette

-For a quick transaction where you knew what you wanted, tipping is optional.
+For quick transactions where you know what you want, tipping is optional.

 Delivery Etiquette and Alternatives to In-Store Shopping